 Semester Two begins with the study of Space Odyssey.
-This topic explores our place in space and a study of the night skies.
+This topic explores our place in space rotation and revolution and their influence on our seasons.
+We also explore the phases of the moon and the phenomenon of solar and lunar eclipses.